Magazine, Molecules

 Carnosine as a longevity agent

-On the one hand, the molecule contributes to a reduced telomere shortening.
-To repeat: telomeres are the protective caps at the ends of chromosomes in our genome, which shorten over time.
-Shortened telomeres are a sign of ageing (here go to the corresponding article).
+The first extremely interesting finding on the subject of carnosine and longevity was that the molecule contributes to reduced telomere shortening.
+To reiterate: telomeres are the protective caps at the ends of chromosomes in our genome, which shorten over time.
+Shortened telomeres are a hallmark of ageing (here for the corresponding article).

-On the other hand, carnosine is a strong scavenger of reactive oxygen and nitrogen.
+Carnosine is also a powerful scavenger of reactive oxygen and nitrogen.
 These free radicals are by-products of mitochondrial activity and are partly responsible for the ageing process.
+A normal amount of free radicals is desirable, but as is so often the case, the dose makes the poison.

 Carnosine has another longevity ace up its sleeve, however, and that has to do with Advanced Glycation Endproducts.